mihirchronicles/mihirchronicles.github.io/content/essays/beyond-intellectually-stuck.md

 In the domains of investing and product development, gaining an edge requires having asymmetrical information.
 While intellectual ideas are crucial, they can also lead to a feeling of stagnation because crucial details are overlooked.

 Humans use simplified models to comprehend the world, but these models inevitably omit numerous details.
-Every step of the process is filled with intricate details that have tangible consequences for the outcome.
+As the saying goes — _the map is not the territory._ Every step of the process is filled with intricate details that have tangible consequences for the outcome.
 Ignoring these details is simply not an option in this hyper-competitive era.

 Consider making a pour-over coffee.
 On the surface, it seems quite simple: two spoons of ground beans in a filter, followed by the pouring of boiling water, which results in a cup of delicious coffee.